learn-co-curriculum/cssi-6-fortune-teller-first-steps/README.md

 Path: /whirlybird

 Based on the color and number that a user picks, a fortune is generated.
 Tomorrow, the user will be selecting a color and number using buttons.
-But for now hard code them. user_color = blue user_number = 3
+But for now hard code them.
+* userColor = blue
+* userNumber = 3

 Requirements:

+You should read the color and number requirement so that you can understand the final project.
+For today (Monday) just worry about writing the logic that gives the fortune.

 #### Colors

-* When the user visits /whirlybird, they shall be **prompted** to pick a color: red, green, blue, and yellow.
+* When the user visits /whirlybird, they shall be prompted to pick a color: red, green, blue, and yellow.
 Each color shall be represented by a square button of that color.
 The buttons shall be arranged in 2x2 grid.

 * The user shall select a color by clicking its associated button.